amarantedaniel/JanusSwift/README.md

 ## Example App

 There is an example on how to integrate Janus streaming plugin with WebRTC using SwiftUI.
-It's using `RTCMTLVideoView` only for now which means it won't work on iOS simulators.